Towards automated formal security analysis of SAML V2.0 Web Browser SSO standard -- the POST/Artifact use case: Introduction

 The Security Assertion Markup Language (SAML) version 2.0 was adopted as a standard in 2005 by the Organization for the Advancement of Structured Information Standards (OASIS), replacing version 1.0 adopted in 2002.
 Since that time, SAML V2.0 has emerged as the predominant SSO framework in government, education and enterprise environments, while its competitors such as OAuth 2.0 \cite{oauth_rfc} and OpenID Connect (OIDC) \cite{OIDC_spec_doc} are more commonly used on the open Web.

-SSO frameworks ease the burden of authentication on SPs, but also impose stricter security requirements for IdPs and the SSO framework itself, as they are a single point of failure --- a compromised IdP or an SSO system weakness can lead to compromises of sensitive user data across different SPs.
-For example, in the \emph{Sunburst} \cite{fireeye_sunburst, microsoft_sunburst} supply chain attacks, after the initial compromise, the attackers obtained trusted signing certificate used for signing SAML and used it to access all services within the targeted enterprise.
+SSO frameworks ease the burden of authentication on SPs, but also impose stricter security requirements for IdPs and the SSO framework itself, as they are a single point of failure --- a compromised IdP or a weakness in the SSO system can lead to compromises of sensitive user data across different SPs.
+For example, in the \emph{Sunburst} supply chain attacks \cite{fireeye_sunburst, microsoft_sunburst} , after the initial compromise, the attackers obtained the trusted signing certificate used for signing SAML assertions, and used it to access all services within the targeted enterprise.

 There have been numerous efforts in empirical security analysis of OAuth 2.0 \cite{Yang2016_OAuth, wang_oauth2013, sunOauth2012, OAuth_mobile, OAuth_mobile2, OAuth_mobile3}, OIDC \cite{mladenov2016securitySSO_oidc} and SAML \cite{Mainka2017_func_sec_OIDC_36, on_break_saml, Mainka2014_SAML_saas,eidas_sec}, resulting in improved protocol implementations and specifications.
-Whilst the empirical security analysis can identity flaws and improve security, it can not guarantee the absence of weaknesses.
+Whilst the empirical security analysis can identify flaws and improve security, it can not guarantee the absence of weaknesses.
 On the other hand, formal security analysis can offer valid proofs, sometimes machine verified or even machine generated, that the mathematical model of the protocol holds desired security properties.
 Of course, the security guarantees provided by a deployed system depend on the faithfulness of the mathematical model to the specification and implementation.

+Formal analysis of security protocols usually employs either the \emph{symbolic} or \emph{computational} approach.
+Symbolic analysis treats cryptographic primitives as abstract operations and focuses on the logical flow of information within the protocol.
+On the other hand, computational model more closely resembles the real world --- the messages are bitstrings, the adversary is capable of arbitrary computation (while using reasonable resources), and cryptographic primitives come with precise complexity-theoretic security guarantees.
+Symbolic analysis is more automation-friendly and hence more suitable for complex protocols.
+However, protocol proved secure in the symbolic model might still be vulnerable to real world attacks.
+While there are tools for automated analysis in the computational model \cite{easy_crypt, crypto_verif}, the analysis is significantly more complex and still infeasible for larger protocols.

+This research uses the Tamarin prover~\cite{Tamarin_paper}, a state-of-the-art tool for automated symbolic protocol analysis and --- alongside ProVerif~\cite{proverif} --- one of the most prominent tools in the field.
+Tamarin is well suited for modelling and analysing intricate security protocols due to its support for complex protocol flows, branching, loops, and mutable global state.
+These features are essential for modeling SAML V2.0 participants and their interactions, as well as the trust establishment steps.
+Finally, the choice of Tamarin was also influenced by the authors' prior experience with the tool; however, we see no fundamental obstacles preventing other tools, such as ProVerif~\cite{proverif}, from being used to comprehensively model and analyze SAML V2.0 as well.